 So all this info – what is it for?
 What do you do?
 How can you make sure you and your family aren’t breathing sullied, sickness-inducing air?

 Get Proactive On Air Filtration

 Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can purchase for your home if you have someone living there with a low immune system or someone who’s very susceptible to sickness.
-Even if nobody has respiratory issues in your house, you’ll be instantly surprised by the almost instant change from a standard air filter to a High Efficiency unit.
+Even if nobody has respiratory issues in your house, you’ll be very surprised by the almost instant change from a standard air filter to a High Efficiency unit.

 If you’re not interested in such a high-grade air filtration system, there are many other options to help clean your family’s air.
 From regular air cleaners to electronic air cleaners, see below to help decide which air filtration and purification system is right for your family.